Olipet24/engsci_notes/2024-2025/winter/AER372/Lecture 1.md

 - Labs has a preparation proportion
 - Need to read the general health and safety portion

-Final exam comes from the recommended problems
+Final exam comes from the recommended problems, so make sure to do them

+## Lecture content

+Purpose of a control mechanism